olook/WhatsYourStyle/README.md

 ## Running the server

-Goliath is being used as the web server.
-Remember, goliath is both web server and a rack based server, there is no need for mongrel, thin, etc.
+Goliath is based on EventMachine and is being used here as the basis for a potential high accessed with high throughtput service, if that ever happens in the future.
+Keep in mind that some libraries inside are blocking I/O, therefore you may not enjoy the full pontetial of the server.
+In the future, if the server is not handling the requests, it would be nice to change the internal libraries to EM based ones.

 To run the server